Ayrshire Scotland -

 Cup could expect prize monies of up to

-4 to 5 dollars to the pound, a top team
+of 4 or 5 dollars to the pound, a top team

 player could net the equivalent of well over £40